Nonye2K3/chia/FAQ.md

 Yes, and here are the [instructions](https://github.com/Chia-Network/chia-blockchain/wiki/Raspberry-Pi).
 This project requires a 64 bit OS.
 Pi 3 and Pi 4.
 One can install and run harvesters, farmers, and full nodes on the Pi.
 Plotting on a Pi is feasible now with Chacha8 instead of AES but the Pi isn't quick.
 Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 Pi is also not a candidate for Timelords or VDF clients...
 We have not tested Pi 3 yet so any feedback would be welcomed.

-# GUI won't start on my linux distribution.
+# Why won't the GUI start on my linux distribution?

 Some linux distros don't allow Electron to install correctly.
 The error is some variant of `The SUID sandbox helper binary was found, but is not configured correctly`.
 Details and fixes are in [Electron Issue 17972](https://github.com/electron/electron/issues/17972).
 Thanks [@kargakis](https://github.com/kargakis).
 If you use the `sysctl` workaround it does not persist so you'll want to see how to change that [here](https://unix.stackexchange.com/questions/25382/make-changes-to-sys-persistent-between-boots).